AI personal assistant

 Inbox triage with drafted replies

-The assistant classifies them: most can be archived, several need a brief acknowledgment (drafted in your voice), and a few need your decision.
+The assistant classifies each message: most can be archived, several need a brief acknowledgment (drafted in your voice), and a few need your decision.

 You see only the actionable items.